Luke-A-C-Roberts/python-language-sound-changes/README.md

 # SonoMorph

-is a library for applying sound changes to words similar to Zompist's [SCA²](http://www.zompist.com/sca2.html) but for use in your python scripts.
+SonoMorph is a library for applying sound changes to words similar to Zompist's [SCA²](http://www.zompist.com/sca2.html) but for use in your python scripts.